amaljoyc/amaljoyc.com/about.md

 #### Hello!
 I'm Amal Joy Chemparathy!

-Programmer;

-Interested in the Design, Architecture, and Development of Software Applications;
+I’m a Software Engineer with 7+ years of professional experience in the design, architecture and development of many Software Applications.
+I have a strong passion for solving problems and building products and solutions through the application of technology.

 <div class="divider"></div>